stong3/sihnpy/docs/0.pad_data/download_pad_data.md

 # Downloading Prevent-AD data

 When it comes to great quality data, the Prevent-AD cohort has got your back.
-Multimodal imaging?
+Multi-modal imaging?
 Yearly visits up to four years?
 What more can one neuroimager ask for?

 The main issue comes down to... well... actually downloading and preprocessing it.
 It's sheer size gives my personal computer's processor anxiety and the time it would take to process everything gives ME anxiety.

-Thankfully, I was very fortunate to have access to [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en), a high performance computing ressource hosted and managed by the [Digital Research Alliance of Canada](https://alliancecan.ca/en).
-Any qualified principal investigator at a Canadian institution [can apply to have access](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account) to computing ressources.
+Thankfully, I was very fortunate to have access to [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en), a high performance computing resource hosted and managed by the [Digital Research Alliance of Canada (DRAC)](https://alliancecan.ca/en).
+Any qualified principal investigator at a Canadian institution [can apply to have access](https://alliancecan.ca/en/services/advanced-research-computing/account-management/apply-account) to computing resources.
+So if you are a student, you can convince your PI to apply for access!

 Don't have access to a HPC?
 Only want a subset of participants or a specific brain modality?
 Or you have a dedicated local computer to do the heavy lifting for the storage and preprocessing of brain images?
 No sweat!
 The downloading process allows you a lot of flexibility for all use cases.

-In the next sections, I detail how to download the data and I give an example of preprocessing said data using fMRIPrep, and I add extra precisions for when the data is downloaded to a high performance computing environment (or, well, more specific to DRAC's ressources).
+In the next sections, I detail how to download the data and I give an example of preprocessing said data using fMRIPrep.
+I also add extra precisions for when the data is downloaded to a high performance computing environment (or, well, more specific to DRAC's resources).

-Note that while I try to explain things as plainly as possible, the information below does assume a certain familiarity with Python and the commandline.
+Note that while I try to explain things as plainly as possible, the information below does assume a certain familiarity with Python and the command line.
 Got questions or something isn't clear?
-[Open an issue on Github](https://github.com)
+[Open an issue on Github](https://github.com/stong3/sihnpy/issues).

 ## Downloading the dataset
 ### 1. - Navigating the Canadian Open Neuroscience Platform